 He is still growing, so I give special consideration to his athlete meal plan, particularly his nutrition needs for growth, and the calorie torch related to his sport.

-How Do I Give My Child More Energy?
+How Do I Feed the Young Athlete for More Energy?

 It’s important to make sure your young athlete is getting good food with an abundance of nutrients, and enough of them.
 In other words, meals and snacks containing the nutrients that fuel his performance and energize his developing body.

-5 Ways to Fuel and Energize Your Young Athlete
+5 Ways to Feed and Energize the Young Athlete

 Make sure your child gets three nutritious meals and no skipping!